mcraiha/spine-unity-docs/Spine-Unity-YieldInstructions.md

 ```csharp
 yield return new WaitForSpineEvent(skeletonAnimation.state, "spawn bullet");
 ```
-Listens for when a `Spine.AnimationState` fires a `Spine.Event` (a named user-defined event in Spine editor).
+WaitForSpineEvent listens for when a `Spine.AnimationState` fires a `Spine.Event` (a named user-defined event in Spine editor).

 ### WaitForSpineAnimationComplete